andremarcondesteixeira/TeixeiraSoftware.Finance.Money/README.md

 ## Usage
 The `Money` class makes use of an abstract class called `ICurrency` that must be implemented in order to use this library.
 There is already an implementation available at nuget using the name [`TeixeiraSoftware.Finance.Currency`](https://www.nuget.org/packages/TeixeiraSoftware.Finance.Currency/), and for the examples in this documentation, the methods used to get `ICurrency` instances will come from that library.
-If you want, you can implement yourself the `ICurrency` abstract class in order to provide your own functionallity.
+If you want, you can implement yourself the `ICurrency` abstract class in order to provide your own functionallity (The `ICurrency` abstract class is part of [`TeixeiraSoftware.Finance.Money`](https://www.nuget.org/packages/TeixeiraSoftware.Finance.Money/) and you can optionally use the implementation provided by [`TeixeiraSoftware.Finance.Currency`](https://www.nuget.org/packages/TeixeiraSoftware.Finance.Currency/)).

 The usage is very simple:
 ``` c#